auwsmit/vim-spear/README.md

 ```

 This is a bit pointless for a mapping-focused plugin, but if you want pretty
-commands to run, then you can enable this and make mappings this way as well:
+commands to run, then you can enable this and make mappings this way instead:

 ```vim
 let g:spear_create_commands = 1